Profile

 Regulation and Security

-XM operates through several regulated entities:
+XM operates through several regulated entities, with regulatory protections varying by region:

 Execution Model